kc9vu/barsk/README.md

       --sound <SOUND>
           The sound name or sound url will be played

+  -r, --call
+          Rings continuously for 30 seconds

       --icon <ICON>
-          The icon url will be shown in the notification bar
+          The icon url will be shown in the notification bar.
+Available above iOS 15

   -b, --badge <BADGE>
           The badge number will be shown in the app icon